 Apple’s new update for the macOS, Catalina, adds several security features to OS.
 One major change is the notarization of apps.
 Under this program, developers need to submit their apps for a verification process, before they could publish it on the macOS platform.
-Apps that don’t get approval from Apple are now blocked from direct execution- they display a message “app installer can’t be opened because Apple cannot check it for malicious software.”
+Apps that don’t get approval from Apple are now blocked from direct execution- they display a message “can’t be opened because Apple cannot check it for malicious software.”
 It is beneficial for those who are concerned about the security of their Mac.
 But it can be annoying at times when the system blocks you from opening apps like Whatsapp, Brave Browser, Spotify, CCleaner, etc.

 Can’t be opened because Apple cannot check it for malicious software: Catalina 10.5

 Apple began controlling apps outside the App store some time back.
 This feature was present in Mojave and High Sierra.
 But in Catalina, they have extended the Gatekeeper features, and removed the support for installing for 32-bit apps.
 As per the latest changes, developers to need to join the Apple Dev program for a certificate and sign their apps before release.
 Apps that get through this process are known as notarized and can pass Gatekeeper verification.
-The Gatekeeper app in Catalina displays the following errors for unrecognized apps.
+The Gatekeeper app in Catalina displays the following errors for unrecognized apps, games, and plugins.

 - Can’t be opened because Apple cannot check it for malicious software